 For the Fantasy Reader

 Finally, maybe you have someone on your list who loves a bit of magic, a bit of fairy tale, a bit of adventure?
 I thought I had this category all wrapped up until Thanksgiving weekend when I read, Uprooted by Naomi Novik.
 What a fresh and unique fairy tale story that surprises all the way through.
 I was thrilled to have two long flights to just sit and devour this book.
 Give it for the holidays.
 And get a copy.

-Okay, so that was six books.
+Okay, so that was five books.
 But it is impossible to stop once you start… You know, when you really love a book–you just want everyone to read it.